 Some breeds of cats have facial features that may make them prone to respiratory issues like snoring.
 The cat breeds from the Brachycephalic family, like Persians for example, have flattened noses and shorter nasal passages.
 This can cause some of these cats to breathe loudly and snore while they sleep.

 It may simply be that your cat is in an unusual sleeping position that is causing him to snore.
 We all know that cats are like liquid and can work themselves into odd positions.
-There is no cause for concern if your cat doesn’t seem uncomfortable.
+There is no cause for concern if your cat doesn’t seem comfortable.
 Take some photos or videos and post them to show your friends.
 We all love funny cat photos and videos!
 A cat sleeping in a funny position snoring up a storm should get you lots of likes on Instagram.

-When Snoring in Cats is Normal
+When Snoring in Cats Is Normal

 There is no need for concern if your cat has been snoring their whole life.
 This is possibly something that will follow them all their lives and there probably isn’t any medical issues causing the snoring.
-As we mentioned above, chances are they will snore regularly, especially if the breed is a short snout one like a Persian.
+As we mentioned above, chances are they will snore regularly especially if the breed is a short snout one like a Persian.
 Snoring is very common in these types of breeds.

 You may want to mention it to your vet at your next visit just to make sure that your little furry family member is ok.